 Everyone is welcome!

 Because we get a large crowd (you may have to stand), it isn't practical to serve meals at the tables.
 We invite you to come early and get dinner in the regular restaurant, or wait until we're through (about 8 PM) and eat then.
 The Wynkoop's food is great!
 There is bar service throughout the session, and the Wynkoop people have generously offered to provide snacks for our guests.

 Café Scientifique meetings are FREE.
 The Wynkoop is generously providing the facility; we buy our own food and drinks.
 Seating is limited, and the event is popular, so you may want to arrive around 6 PM to be sure of getting a seat.
 PLEASE don't bring in chairs from the restaurant!
 It deprives the Wynkoop of its profits, and we don't want them to be unhappy with us!

-The Colorado Café Scientifique is organized by an informal group of President's Teaching Scholars and other faculty from CU and other institutions up and down the Front Range, as well as students, science types from industry and government, and science buffs.
+The Colorado Café Scientifique was organized by J. John Cohen and an informal group of President's Teaching Scholars and other faculty from CU and other institutions up and down the Front Range, as well as students, science types from industry and government, and science buffs.
 We welcome your input, including ideas for speakers and topics.
-Bring them with you to the next Café, or e-mail them and any questions to the organizer, John Cohen.
+Bring them with you to the next Café, or e-mail them and any questions to John Cohen.